apache/cassandra/doc/source/operating/hints.rst

 - Replication strategy: SimpleStrategy
 - Number of nodes in cluster: 5

 The update or mutation is sent to a node (node A) in the cluster, and is meant to be forwarded to three other nodes, the replica nodes B, C and D.  The node that receives the request is the proxy node and becomes the coordinator of the request.
 Under normal operation the update gets sent to the three replica nodes and the coordinator receives the response from the three nodes satisfying the consistency level.
 But suppose node B is down and unavailable.
 The update is sent to nodes C and D and a response returned to the coordinator, again satisfying the consistency level of 2.
 But that is not the end of the request.
-Because the replica mutation is meant for replica node B also, a hint is stored by the coordinator node in the local filesystem   indicating that the update or mutation is also to be replicated on node B.  The coordinator node waits for 3 hours by default (as set with max_hint_window_in_ms).
+Because the replica mutation is meant for replica node B also, a hint is stored by the coordinator node in the local filesystem   indicating that the update or mutation is also to be replicated on node B.  The coordinator node waits for 3 hours by default (as set with ``max_hint_window_in_ms``).
 If node B becomes available within 3 hours the coordinator sends the hint to node B and the hint is replayed on node B, eventually making all replicas consistent.
 Such a transfer of an update using hints is called a hinted handoff.
 Hinted handoff is used to ensure that read and write operations are not failed and the consistency, availability and durability guarantees are not compromised.
-We still need to satisfy the consistency level, because hints & hinted handoffs are not used to satisfy the write consistency level unless the consistency level is ANY.
-If the replica node for which a hint is generated does not become available within 3 hours, or the max_hint_window_in_ms, the hint is deleted and a full or read repair becomes necessary.
+We still need to satisfy the consistency level, because hints & hinted handoffs are not used to satisfy the write consistency level unless the consistency level is ``ANY``.
+If the replica node for which a hint is generated does not become available within 3 hours, or the ``max_hint_window_in_ms``, the hint is deleted and a full or read repair becomes necessary.

 Hints for Timed Out Write Requests
 ==================================